rhysbrettbowen/PlastronJS/README.md

 - more tests
 - fix behaviour for prev and revert
 - add binding methods and cleanup on mvc.Control
+- add in bindAdd and bindRemove on mvc.Collection & Control

 ### v1.0a ###